dmlc/xgboost/doc/tutorials/external_memory.rst

 In addition, this ``hist`` tree method should be preferred over the ``approx`` tree method as the former doesn't recreate the histogram bins for every iteration.
-Creating the histogram bins requires loading the raw input data, which is expensive.
+Creating the histogram bins requires loading the raw input data, which is prohibitively expensive.
 The :py:class:`~xgboost.ExtMemQuantileDMatrix` designed for the ``hist`` tree method can be used to speed up the initial data construction and the evaluation significantly for external memory.

 When external memory is used, the performance of CPU training is limited by disk IO (input/output) speed.
 This means that the disk IO speed primarily determines the training speed.
-Similarly, the GPU performance is limited by PCIe bandwidth, assuming the CPU memory is used as a cache and address translation services (ATS) is not available.
+Similarly, the GPU performance is limited by the PCIe bandwidth, assuming the CPU memory is used as a cache and address translation services (ATS) is not available.

 During CPU benchmarking, we used an NVMe connected to a PCIe-4 slot, other types of